Sewer Gas Smell in House: Causes, Health Risks & Solutions

 The Whole House (Vent Stack Issue)

-If the smell is faint but present throughout multiple rooms — and getting worse after rain — a compromised vent stack is the likely culprit.
+If the smell is faint but present throughout multiple rooms, and getting worse after rain, a compromised vent stack is the likely culprit.
 This is also true if you hear gurgling from toilets or drains when water runs elsewhere in the house.
-Learn more about identifying plumbing vent problems and how they're diagnosed.
+If you're planning any new construction or major remodeling, review plumbing vent stack installation code requirements to ensure your system meets current standards.
+Some jurisdictions have tightened rules significantly, as covered in our guide to plumbing code compliance and common violations.

 Pincher's Pro Tip

 A smoke test is the gold standard for locating hidden gas leaks in your plumbing system.
-A licensed plumber introduces non-toxic smoke into the sewer system through the roof vent.
-Smoke escaping from walls, fixtures, or floor drains pinpoints the exact breach — saving hours of guesswork and expensive exploratory work.
+In 2026, a professional smoke test typically costs $250 to $400 for a standard residential job, though complex homes can run $500 to $800.
+A licensed plumber introduces non-toxic smoke into the sewer system through the roof vent, and smoke escaping from walls, fixtures, or floor drains pinpoints the exact breach, saving hours of guesswork.

 Smart Savings Made Simple!